 Dr. Kauneckis conducts research on community and regional adaptation to climate change, interjurisdictional cooperation on environmental issues, and environmental governance.
 His work examines how localized policy systems interact with climate information, formal and informal mechanisms of cooperation, and the institutional design of regional scale climate collaborations.
 Recent research has looked at the use of climate modeling in river systems management, local governments climate adaptation networks, work with native communities on developing climate adaptation and resilience plans, organic waste systems, and scenario development around extreme weather events.
 Dr. Kauneckis works on integrated analysis of complex systems where human decision-making interacts with natural and built systems.
 His work draws on institutional analysis, network theory and socio-technical ecological systems analysis.
 Dr. Kauneckis is the recipient of multiple teaching and mentoring awards and has received funding from the National Science Foundation (NSF), National Oceanic and Atmospheric Administration (NOAA), and the National Renewable Energy Laboratory (NREL).
 He teaches courses on resilience theory and practice, science, technology and innovation policy, environmental policy, and policy analysis.

-Networked governance, water resources, resilience theory, policy design, urban resilience
+Environmental governance, resilience theory, water resources, policy design, urban resilience

 - Organic Waste Life Cycles at the Interface of Food, Energy, and Water Systems (OWL-FEWS)